nodeGame/nodegame/doc/faq.md

 # nodeGame Frequently Asked Questions (FAQ)

-1. What are the technical requirements?
+1. What are technical requirements for nodeGame clients?

 nodeGame is 100% Javascript code.
-That means that it can run directly in any browser window, without
+That means that it can run directly in any browser window, without the need to installation.
+High performances communication is guaranteed by [socket.io](http://socket.io), the cross-browser WebSocket for realtime apps.

+Some widgets may need external libraries to run properly.
+Please check the documentation.

+2. What are technical requirements for nodeGame server?

 It order to run the server you need to have [node.js](http://nodejs.org) installed on your machine.

-High performances communication is guaranteed by [socket.io](http://socket.io), the cross-browser WebSocket for realtime apps.
+Recommended version 6.14+.